JuliaBooks/Books.jl/docs/contents/demo.md

 ```

 at the right path so that it can be included by Pandoc.
-You can also embed the output inline with single backticks like
+You can also embed output inline with single backticks like

 ```
 `jl julia_version()`